tsaekao/npm-demo/README.md

 applyState('dimmed'); // ERROR
 ```

-While tools like TypeScript and Flow have their merits, [they come at a steep price](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b), and some JavaScript developers are opposed to using them.
+While tools like TypeScript and Flow have their merits, [they come at a price](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b).
 Typings or not, integration issues __will__ remain.
-RTV.js allows you to check for types when it _really_ matters (at runtime), and has a simple API so it's easy to learn.
+RTV.js allows you to check for types __at runtime__, when it _really_ matters, and has a simple API so it's easy to learn.

 # Goals